literalplus/ipsiblings/README.md

 *IP Sibling Detection Toolset*

 A Python framework designed to measure clock skew and Bitcoin-specific properties over all nodes of the Bitcoin network.
 The list of nodes is acquired using the Bitnodes.io API.
-Details about the high-level process may be found in the thesis that produced this framework, which is provided in `thesis-pnowak-github.pdf`.
+Details about the high-level process may be found in the Bachelor's thesis that produced this framework, which is provided in `thesis-pnowak-github.pdf`.

 The statistics produced by the evaluation chapter of the thesis are provided in the `measurements/` directory.